simonfarah/hoshi/README.md

 ### ORM

 [Drizzle](https://orm.drizzle.team/) just feels great for me.
 SQL like syntax, fast performance, edge support, drizzle kit and studio.
 I love it, works for me.
-I use it with MySQL but moving to another database is pretty easy.
+I use it with [Neon](https://neon.tech/), a serverless PostgreSQL service with awesome features and a generous free tier, but moving to another database is pretty easy.

 ---